 If your baby handles minced foods well, you can offer small pieces of food like fingers of toast, unsweetened rusks, crackers or savoury biscuits (low-salt variety).
 Slices of ripe banana or pieces of pear and orange (with membrane and pips removed) are also great finger foods.
 Your baby will become increasingly interested in foods and want to take part in family meals.
 Encourage and support them and try to have some meals together each day.

 Caution: Choking Hazards

 Never leave your baby alone while eating, or allow them to move around with finger foods.
-Also avoid offering small, hard pieces of food such as whole nuts, seeds or hard egg yolk usual milk 2 tbsp margarine or canola oil
+Also avoid offering small, hard pieces of food such as whole nuts, seeds or hard carrots unsupervised.

 SPECIAL SCRAMBLIES